atharv234543/status_count_database_npdejs_mysql/README.md

 # status_count_database_npdejs_mysql
-This is a project that will give the status of the candidate for a given user .
-The tables are attached as sql text files .
-Using mysql and express in nodejs the database is connected and the query is executed according to the task mentioned using post request .
+This is a project that will give the status of the candidate for a given user.
+The tables are attached as SQL text files.
+Using MySQL and Express in nodejs the database is connected and the query is executed according to the task mentioned using post request.
+You have to use Postman for accessing the post request.
+When the server receives a request with the "Content-Type": "application/json" header, it knows to expect JSON data in the request body.